mvrdevelopment/spec/mvr-spec.md

 ## General

-MVR consists of two parts to enable any application to exchange GDTF but also general information in the same common format. </br>
-Firstly the MVR file format as described in the following section. </br>
+MVR consists of two parts to enable any application to exchange GDTF but also general information in the same common format.
+Firstly the MVR file format as described in the following section.
 Secondly a MVR communication format to simplify exchange between applications.

 ## File Format Definition

-To describe all information within one file, a zip file with the extension `*.mvr` is used.
+To describe all information within one file, a zip file according to PKWARE 6.3.3 with the extension `*.mvr` is used.
 The archive shall contain one root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
 The root file `GeneralSceneDescription.xml` is mandatory inside the archive to be a valid MVR file.

-UTF-8 has to be used to encode the XML file.
+UTF-8 according to RFC3629 has to be used to encode the XML file.
 Each XML file internally consists of XML nodes.
 Each XML node could have XML attributes and XML node children.
 Each XML attribute has a value.
 If a XML attribute is not specified, the default value of this XML attribute will be used.
 If the XML attribute value is specified as a string, the format of the string will depend on the XML attribute type.

-- The archive must not use encryption or password protection.
+- The archive shall not use encryption or password protection.
 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.
 - Files shall be placed using either STORE (uncompressed) or DEFLATE compression.
 No other compression algorithms are supported.
 - Files may be placed into the archive in any order.